eurotech/eth-ansible-examples/playbook-esf-722-rpm-devkit-mode/README.md

 # Configure devkit mode in ESF

-This playbook can be executed locally or from remote (enabling the eth-aupdate role) to uninstall the current ESF and install 7.2.2 with provisioning enabled.
+This playbook can be executed locally or from remote (enabling the eth-update role) to uninstall the current ESF and install 7.2.2 with provisioning enabled.

 The playbook exposes few properties:
 - esf_version